United States Virgin Islands Police Department: History

 Under the 1936 Organic Act of the Virgin Islands, law enforcement was divided between the municipality of St. Thomas and St. John and the municipality of St. Croix, each of which had a separate Police and Prison Department.

 In 1954, revisions were made to the Organic Act that required that the municipal departments be reorganized as part of a territorial executive branch.

 The current Virgin Islands Police Department traces its origin to the establishment of the Department of Public Safety, which contained a Police Division, on July 21, 1955.

 In 1981, the department adopted a new patch, which was used until November 2020 when a new one was introduced.
 The department was renamed the U.S. Virgin Islands Police Department in 1985.
 In 2003, the department adopted a seal, which is also featured on its flag.

+In December 2025, the United States Department of Justice sued the Virgin Islands for "unconstitutional" practices regarding gun rights.

 Line of duty deaths

 The VIPD has lost 15 officers since founding.